 The FDA describes food contact substances as “any substance that is intended for use as a component of materials used in manufacturing, packing, packaging, transporting, or holding food without the risk of technical effects affecting the food.”

 The “technical effects” expound leaching, affecting the taste of the food & beverages and posing a risk to human life when affected material is consumed.

-Figuring out that a plastic material is food grade or not is very easy.
+Figuring out whether a plastic material is food grade or not is very easy.
 The best way to check is to look for the Resin Identification Code—i.e., recycling number.
 It helps in identifying the type of plastic material.
 The code is any number between 1 to 7 stamped between a triangle made by arrows.
-Typically, number “1” and “7” indicates food grade plastics.
+Typically, “1” and “7” indicate food grade plastics.

-Without further ado, let’s begin or list of the best food grade plastic materials:
+Without further ado, let’s begin with or list of the best food grade plastic materials:

 - Polyethylene Terephthalate (PET or PETE)

 - High-Density Polyethylene (HDPE)

 - Low-Density Polyethylene (LDPE)

 1. Polyethylene Terephthalate (PET or PETE)

 PET goes by the FDA code “1” and is the most utilized thermoplastic globally, with a wide array of applications found in electronics & electrical, packaging, automobiles, films, and textiles.
 The industry most uses PET is the textile industry, and the second-largest utilizer is the food packaging industry.